-The main observatory located on top of the NIKE radar tower houses a 12½ Newtonian reflector.
-The mirror was originally ground by Gerry Rolnick, and was later repolished and resurfaced by Perkin Elmer.
+The main observatory located on top of the southern Nike radar tower houses a 12½ Newtonian reflector.
+The mirror was originally ground by Gerry Rolnick, and was later polished and resurfaced by Perkin Elmer.
 The fork mounting is made of ¼” plate steel.
 The picture below was taken after the scope was refurbished in 2004.

 The tube was replaced along with the rotating ring system.
-The optics were recoated with enhanced aluminum, and the scope is now driven by Software Bisque’s Telescope Control System.
-The desk was also completely rebuilt as seen below, it now houses the eyepieces along with an LCD monitor.
+The optics were coated with enhanced aluminum, and the scope is now driven by Software Bisque’s Telescope Control System.
+The desk was also completely rebuilt, it now houses the eyepieces along with an LCD monitor.

 Contrary to popular opinion, the biggest telescope is not up in the dome but usually out on the campus of the Rolnick Observatory during clear, moonless nights.
 WAS owns an f5 25 inch Obsession Newtonian Telescope that has recently been upgraded to use the StellarCAT go-to and tracking system utilizing the Argo Navis digital telescope computer.
 The telescope, shown below, is the largest in the state of Connecticut available to the public and actually has 4 TIMES the light gathering ability as the 12½” dome telescope.
 The primary and secondary mirrors are from Galaxy Optics.
 With telescopes, most times it comes down to aperture and the 25 Obsession has plenty!